arduino/docs-content/content/software/app-lab/7.cli/1.cli/apps-lab-cli.md

 Manage your modular Apps through the `arduino-app-cli`, the command-line engine behind Arduino App Lab.
 This tool allows you to build, start, and stop applications directly from your board's terminal or remotely via ADB and SSH.

 The `arduino-app-cli` is pre-installed on the board.
-You can run it from a terminal on the board itself, or from a shell opened on your computer.
-Arduino App Lab opens that shell for you, as described below.
+You can run it directly from a terminal on the board (in SBC mode) or through a shell on your computer (in Connected Mode, also referred to as PC-hosted mode).

 ## Requirements